companje/companje.nl/pages/vue.md

 ---

 # dynamic components with keep-alive
-(vue keeps data and won't destroy it when changing component:is)
+when using `keep-alive` vue keeps data and won't destroy it when changing component:is
 ```xml
 <keep-alive>
   <component :is="selectedComponent">hoi</component>